-We’ve already shared some of the best mindset tips the Lonely Goats shared with us, and you can read these here, but they have so much more wisdom to share.
+We’ve already shared some of the best mindset tips the runners shared with us, and you can read these here, but they have so much more wisdom to share.
 So here’s a few more practical tips to help you get started on your running journey when you’re feeling self-conscious of our appearance and anxious about what others might think and say.

 1. Gradually stretching your comfort zone

 “I felt the same – I started with night runs (fewer people around) and completed C25K on deserted roads.
 When I completed that, I felt more confident to run on busier roads and have never looked back.” – Ben

 “I started with the vampire method – after dark or before the sun came up only.
 Then I made a leap to daytime but along canal paths and trails.
 I’d see other runners and dog walkers only.
 Built my confidence slowly” – Caroline